fischsauce/Image-Classifier/README.md

-# Image-Classifier (not a hotdog)
+# Image-Classifier
 A simple image classifier built with Tensorflow.js.
+This is not hotdog.

 Based on the tutorial available at: https://www.tensorflow.org/js/tutorials/transfer/image_classification